KenKundert/remind/README.rst

 In the first case the alarm goes off at 4pm, in the second it goes off at 3:45pm, and in the third it goes off in 10 minutes.
 When the alarm goes off a notification is raised.
-You can specify the message in the notification using the -m or --message option.
+You can specify the message in the notification using the -m or --msg option.

 You can specify the time from now using seconds, minutes, hours, etc.  When specifying the time of day, you can use the following formats::